rdkcentral/Lightning/README.md

 https://jsfiddle.net/basvanmeurs/2cttjrhw/

+Check the API for a list of all [transition methods, properties and events](#transition).

 ## Animations

 WPE UI Framework provides a standardized way of specifying and using animations.
 Animations are a collection of actions (property settings) that take place at the particular point in time.
 An animation has a **subject** Component, on which (or one of its descendants) the actions are applied.